Updated: Jun 4

 Possess the ability to self-advocate to effectively communicate your questions, concerns, and/or problems directly with the program staff in an attempt to work out any problems on an individual or group level.

 Student Initiative and Engagement:

 Be actively involved in designing and coordinating your gap year.
-This takes time, patience and effort.
+This takes time, patience, and effort.
 We are here to support you as advisors, mentors, and with resources, but ultimately it is your responsibility to see through the planning of your gap time.

 Engage in frequent communication with your facilitators.

-Interact with all aspects of your placements to the fullest and best of your abilities even when - and especially when - things are challenging!
+Fullfill your placements to the fullest and best of your abilities even when - and especially when - things are challenging!